bethesdalc/BLC-Code-Challenge/README.md

 Use of third party Angular libraries or components is allowed and encouraged.

 Documentation does not need to be extensive as this is just a prototype.
 However, inline comments clarifying potentially confusing code for other developers is strongly encouraged.

-For questions or clarification, create an issue in this repository.